High-precision and low-depth quantum algorithm design for eigenstate problems: Circuit compilation and gate cost for block-encoding-based methods

 where $X_{l} \in \{I, X\}$ is a single-qubit Pauli operator.
 The value of $X_{l}$ depends on the value of $l$ stored in the classical register.
 We can regard $\mathrm{C}$-select$(X)$ as a simplified version of $\mathrm{C}$-select$(H)$, where $H=\sum_{l=1}^{L} X_{l}$ is a single-qubit Hamiltonian where $X_{l}$ is either $I$ or $X$, based on the storage in the classical register.

 In Sec.
 III in Ref.~\cite{babbush2018encoding}, the authors construct a ``sawtooth'' circuit to realise the $\mathrm{C}$-select$(X)$ gate (which is called the indexed operation in the original paper).
-In the simplified circuit of $\mathrm{C}$-select$(X)$ in Fig. 7 in Ref.~\cite{babbush2018encoding}, we need $(L-1)$ computing AND operations, $(L-1)$ uncomputing AND operations, $L$ control- $X_{l}$ gates, and $(L-1)$ extra CNOT gates.
-If we decompose the computing and uncomputing AND operations based on Fig. 4 in Ref.~\cite{babbush2018encoding}, and synthesize all the gates to Clifford $+T$ gates, we will have the following observation.
+In the simplified circuit of $\mathrm{C}$-select$(X)$ in Fig. 7 in Ref.~\cite{babbush2018encoding}, we need $(L-1)$ computing AND operations, $(L-1)$ uncomputing AND operations, $L$ control- $X_{l}$ gates, and $(L-1)$ extra \textsc{cnot} gates.
+Suppose that we decompose the computing and uncomputing AND operations based on Fig. 4 in Ref.~\cite{babbush2018encoding}, and synthesize all the gates to Clifford $+T$ gates.
+We present the following observation.

-\begin{observation} [Gate cost in the index enumeration circuit] If we construct the index enumeration circuit $\mathrm{C}$-select$(X)$ defined in \autoref{eq:C-selectX} following the 'sawtooth' way in Ref.~\cite{babbush2018encoding} and synthesize all the gates to CNOT gates, single-qubit Clifford gates and $T$ gates, then we can realise $\mathrm{C}$-select $(X)$ using
+\begin{observation} [Gate cost in the index enumeration circuit] If we construct the index enumeration circuit $\mathrm{C}$-select$(X)$ defined in \autoref{eq:C-selectX} following the 'sawtooth' way in Ref.~\cite{babbush2018encoding} and synthesize all the gates to \textsc{cnot} gates, single-qubit Clifford gates and $T$ gates, then we can realise $\mathrm{C}$-select $(X)$ using

-\begin{enumerate} \item $(6 L-5)$ CNOT gates;
+\begin{enumerate} \item $(6 L-5)$ \textsc{cnot} gates;

 \item $(4 L-4)$ T gates. \item $(2L-2)$ Hadamard gates.

 \end{enumerate}

 \end{observation}